Fly Ranch Project

 Opening Fly Ranch to visitors in the Spring, combined with a new website and development of a discussion platform, will create a new level of attention from the public, community organizations, and media.
 Because this project is in its infancy, the conversations had amongst these groups will have a significant impact on the perception and trajectory of the project.
 We are committed to our communications being proactive, transparent, informative, and consistent with our principles.

 We will increase our communications through Burning Man’s official website and social media channels, as well as take advantage of opportunities to share the project with external partners and appropriate media outlets.
 Our website will be updated regularly and the Fly Ranch Newsletter will increase from quarterly updates to monthly.
 The number of voices sharing posts on the Burning Man Journal related to Fly will expand, and we will be creating a dedicated Fly Ranch Instagram feed to showcase the stunning images and being collected of the plants, animals, the day-to-day progress, and activities on the property.
+A presentation we’ve made can be used to discuss and facilitate talks about the project.

 As we continue to learn about the plants, animals, parcels, and weather of the Fly Ranch property, we want to prioritize communicating this information in engaging ways.
 Leveraging the technology infrastructure above, we have identified some nifty projects we would like to either scope or begin working on in 2018: